W Bro Donald Robins PPrSGW of Hadley Highstone Lodge, No. 4203The Longest Current Subscribing Freemason in the English Constitution.

 A Lodge ‘task force’ was formed to carry out the work.

 Once a DC, always a DC, and the Lodge members had great difficulty in stopping him from trying to help them do it.

 W Bro Donald’s 101st birthday last November was celebrated whist in the Barnet General in the Rainbow ward.

 Having difficulties with mobility he had been admitted to hospital.

 Although testing negative for Covid 19 on admission, he was tested positive a week later.

 However, this has not impacted on him and after a few weeks with mobility improved he was sent home.

 Certainly, this is a story of remarkable masonic tenacity and one which is relatively unique.

-All credit to W Bro Donald and a hearty congratulations for the wonderful achievement of being the longest serving Freemason in the English Constitution as at 1st April 2021.
+All credit to W Bro Donald and a hearty congratulations for the wonderful achievement of being the longest current subscribing Freemason in the English Constitution as at 1st April 2021.